TABLE OF CONTENTS

 3.4.1 Establishment of parent-child relationship

-Under Article 19 EGBGB, the parentage of a child is subject in the first place to the law of the State in which the child is habitually resident.
-In the relationship to each parent, the parentage can also be determined by the law of the State of that parent’s nationality.
-Lastly, if the mother is married, her civil status at the time of the birth (Article 14 EGBGB) may also acquire significance in the matter of determining parentage.
+Under Article 19 EGBGB, the parentage of a child is subject in the first place to the law of the state in which the child is habitually resident.
+In the relationship to each parent, the parentage can also be determined by the law of the state of that parent’s nationality.
+Lastly, if the mother is married, the law governing the effects of the marriage (Ehewirkungsstatut) (Article 14 EGBGB) that applies at the time of the birth may also acquire significance in the matter of determining parentage.
 Different rules apply for children born before 1 July 1998.

 Under Article 20 EGBGB, challenges to parentage are governed generally by the legal system that determines parentage, and, where a challenge is brought by a child, by the law applying in the place where the child is habitually resident.

 Since 31 March 2020 the adoption of a child within Germany has been subject to German law.
 It is otherwise governed by the law of the state in which the adoptee is habitually resident at the time of the adoption (new version of Article 22(1) EGBGB).
 Adoption procedures completed before 31 March 2020 are subject to the previously applicable international private law, i.e. the adoption is governed by the law of the state of which the adopter was a national at the time of the adoption (old version of Article 22(1), first sentence, EGBGB).
 Adoption by one or both spouses is subject to the law that governs the general effects of the marriage (old version of Article 22(1), second sentence, EGBGB).